Tarot Spread Journeys

 Every journey begins with a point of departure and the Inner Journey is no different.
 There are 2 ways to depart however.
 One is with a destination (of sorts) in mind, what we might call an intention.
 We might not know what the destination looks like, but we have an idea of what we want to accomplish.
 This is typically how shamanic journeys are done.
 The intention is set, and the journeyer sets off to the Upper World or Lower World in search of spirits, animals, and guides that can offer wisdom and healing.

 The 2nd way is to begin with an image in mind and let the scenes of the journey develop for themselves, according to a theme.
-This type is what I like to call DayTime Dreaming, but it is simply another type of inner journey without the shamanic overtones.
-DayTime Dreaming can be done at any time, as it is a more conscious dreaming that involves the powers of will and choice, but is open to receiving spontaneous and emergent images.
+This type is what I like to call DayLight Dreaming, but it is simply another type of inner journey without the shamanic overtones.
+DayLight Dreaming can be done at any time, as it is a more conscious dreaming that involves the powers of will and choice, but is open to receiving spontaneous and emergent images.
 It is like a semi-directed improv between the conscious and subconscious, the left brain and the right brain.

 Our minds are always flowing and the inner journey is a way to enter into the flow with the benefit of a boat and a paddle.